- Registered Nurse - Wesley-Passavant Hospital / School of Nursing, Northwestern Memorial Hospital, Chicago, IL

 Fairley-Holbach believe that as a nurse practitioner, one of her primary roles is to be a trusted source of information for her patients, and that patients are comforted when they are armed with knowledge.
 "Comfort in my practice is best provided by talking in a competent, compassionate, caring, and courteous manner with the patient and their family," she says.
 "I also try to be sensitive to each patient’s individual needs.
 Sometimes just listening, praying, holding hands and giving frequent hugs can have a great impact.
 But the most important thing I want my patients to know is that I have time for them and am willing to help in any way possible."

-Fairley-Holbach is a member of the American Association of Critical Care Nurses, the American Association of Neuroscience Nurses Sigma Theta-Tau and the American Association of Nurse Practitioners.
+Fairley-Holbach is a member of the American Association of Critical Care Nurses and the American Association of Neuroscience Nurses Sigma Theta-Tau.